-Google’s well publicised acquisition of Nest in 2014 marked the beginning of wider consumer interest in smart home tech.
-If you can make a thermostat desirable, you’ve set a good precedent for the future…
+Google’s well-publicised acquisition of Nest – a brand focused on creating a ‘thoughtful home’ – in 2014 marked the beginning of wider consumer interest in smart home tech.

-A 2015 survey found that 25 million packages get taken from doorsteps.
-Anything that doesn’t have the option to get left outside, we trundle off to collect.
-A massive pain for ‘on demand’ customers.
-And a huge issue for Amazon, who suffer ‘Last Mile Problem’ — the perennial issue that logistics and shipping become increasingly difficult and costly to manage the closer you get to the end point; missed deliveries, returns and lost parcels add to the problem.
+This is a huge issue for consumers — and Amazon, who suffer ‘Last Mile Problem’ — the perennial issue that logistics and shipping become increasingly difficult and costly to manage the closer you get to the end point.
+Missed deliveries, returns and lost parcels add to the problem.

 Investment in Amazon Lockers, drop off and collection points are an interim measure.
 Chinese counterpart Alibaba have spent billions on networked ‘rural service centres’, with thousands of village stores effectively transformed into pickup points.

-We’re used to eCommerce, and we want things easy.
+We’re used to eCommerce, and we want things fast.
 With virtually free delivery expected as standard, we’re beginning to order lower value items, household essentials and food.

-Amazon ‘Dash Buttons’ prove the trend, and will no doubt go some way toward disrupting your corner store.
-These little wi-fi enabled adhesive buttons will activate an order to top up depleted supplies of your favourite everyday products when you’re running low.
-They’re designed to be stuck in convenient places – a reminder with an action attached if you will – under your sink; in the bathroom; in the larder.
+Amazon ‘Dash Buttons’ prove the trend, and will no doubt go some way toward disrupting your corner shop.
+These little wi-fi enabled adhesive buttons – which you pay for the privilege of installing – will activate an order to top up depleted supplies of your favourite everyday products when you’re running low.
+They’re designed to be stuck in convenient places – a branded reminder with an action attached if you will – under your sink; in the bathroom; in the larder.

 The smaller the value of the items we expect to receive, the bigger the problem gets.
 In the business of physical delivery, analogue locks are an archaic end-point, and an intolerable point of friction.